kittyschulz/flight-delays/README.md

 ## Installation

 Data is automatically downloaded using the python gdown libray from a public location when running our app.To install the Flask website and use the Tableau dashboard, first download the full Flask folder and the `Flights_Test.twbx` file.
 Next, make sure you have all the libraries that the code uses.
 After, make sure that on your computer you have a "Flask" folder.
+Finally, you will need to download the Decision Tree model from [this link](https://drive.google.com/file/d/1MS93c4DfEhPU4_QS7H-FcfV8-Z7F7sgD/view?usp=sharing).

 ## Execution